3rkut/LearningGoJourney/README.md

 #### Some notes about lesson9:
 - Escape sequences like \n are ignored in raw string literals (`).
 - Strings are immutable.
-Individual characters can be accessed but not altered.
+Individual characters can be accessed but not altered.
 - Strings use a variable length encoding called UTF-8, where each character con-sumes 1–4 bytes.
 - A byte is an alias for the uint8 type, and rune is an alias for the int32 type
 - The range keyword can decode a UTF-8 encoded string into runes.